Aishwaryasasanapuri/Azure-ML-Capstone-Project/README.md

 ![](https://github.com/Aishwaryasasanapuri/Azure-ML-Capstone-Project/blob/main/screenshots/Hyperdrive_design.JPG)

-- The model I have choosen is Logistic regression with inverse regularisation parameter (--C) which helps in controlling the model from overfitting and max-iter - number of iterations as another hyper-parameter.
+- The model I have choosen is Logistic regression with inverse regularisation parameter (--C) which helps in controlling the model from overfitting and (max-iter )- defines the  number of iterations as another hyper-parameter.
 - I have used Randomsampling method in the parameter sampling
 - I have used Banditpolicy as the early stopping criteria.
 The modelling stops if the policy doesn't meet the slack factor, delay interval in their prescribed limits/values.